[Musubibito] The official worship hall of the inner shrine with Kenichi Nagakura, a priest of Kashihara-jingu Shrine

 - Reservation period

-- April 15, 2024~
+- From April 15, 2024

 - Experience period

-- April 15, 2024~
+- From April 15, 2024

 - Date of the event

-- Please contact us.
+- Please contact us

 - Implementation time

-- From 9:00 to 10:10 Approx. 70 minutes
+- 9:00 to 10:10 Approx. 70 minutes

 - Number of people